-Montes was Musical Director of the Franco Medina Youth Symphony Orchestra between 2014 and early 2017, as well as the Lara’s Children's Symphony Orchestra in 2015.
-Enluis was also Assistant Director of Lara’s Youth Symphony between 2016 and 2017 and was concurrently Chair of Orchestral Conducting at Barquisimeto’s Vicente Emilio Sojo Conservatory of Music.
+Montes Olivar was Musical Director of the !Franco Medina” Youth Symphony Orchestra between 2014 and early 2017, also of the Lara Children's Symphony Orchestra during 2015.
+He was also Assistant Director of the Lara Youth Symphony between 2016 and 2017 while at the same time holding the Chair of Orchestral Direction of the Conservatory of Music "Vicente Emilio Sojo"